microsoft/SynapseML/docs/onnx.md

 3. Set the parameters properly to the `ONNXModel` object.

-    The `com.microsoft.ml.spark.onnx.ONNXModel` class provides a set of parameters to control the behavior of the inference.
+    The `com.microsoft.azure.synapse.ml.onnx.ONNXModel` class provides a set of parameters to control the behavior of the inference.

     | Parameter         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Default Value                                  |
     |:------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------|